 HL5: Date of birth

-If the respondent knows the household member’s date of birth, enter it in the appropriate field for MONTH and YEAR.
+If the respondent knows the household member’s date of birth, enter it in the appropriate field for MONTH and YEAR of birth.
 You will need to convert the month into numbers.
 If they do not know his/her month of birth, enter ‘98’ for the month and ask for the year of their birth.
 If they know the year, enter it on the field for YEAR.
 Try under all circumstances to obtain at least the year of birth.
 Enter ‘9998’ only if the respondent does not know and cannot provide any record showing their birth date.

 HL6: Age

-Getting age at last birthday is important to assess the age when they do not know their date of birth.
+Getting age at last birthday is important to assess the household member’s age when they do not know their date of birth.
 Record the household member’s age.
 If the age is over 95, record “95”.
 The tablet will automatically check for consistency with the date of birth given in HL5.
 If the responses are inconsistent, request additional information or documentation, such as historical events from childhood, age of oldest child, birth certificate, ID card, etc.

 HL6A and HL6B: Residence